 I write on a range of lifestyle topics, and am best known as an Asia luxury travel writer, author, Asian spa expert and media influencer on holistic wellness and wellness travel.

 Since 2008 I’ve been a Judge for the annual AsiaSpa Awards, the region’s leading wellness industry awards.
 I’m also on the Experts Panel as Wellness Travel Expert for Spafinder USA, the world’s biggest wellness marketing and media site.
 I write about hotels, cuisine, resorts and spas.

 Along with this, I have a side job too.
 Occasionally, I also model when I’m working with my photographer colleagues on assignment shooting spa, wellness, and travel photos.
+And it’s usually a shot of the back of my head.
+Not that there’s anything wrong with my face.
+But whenever we are shooting and need a body, I usually have to jump in and start posing, which means staring into the distance as if lost in a dream.
 So it’s not a typical 9-to-5 job in a cubicle.

 Ooh.
 Sounds cool.
 How did I get into in this career?

 It’s in my blood, in a way.
 I didn’t have a typical childhood either.
 My father was a career diplomat and an ambassador, and I’ve been a traveler since the age of two.
 I was born in Bangkok, raised in embassies and educated at international schools in Washington DC, Bangkok, New Delhi, Tokyo and New York City.

 Growing up around the world through my dad’s various postings, I’ve always been fascinated with the culture, history, and art of the countries we lived in.
 As kids our favourite family reading material was National Geographic, and uprooting the entire household, kids and dogs to a new country, new culture, new house, new school every few years was normal and exciting for us.